jalexstark/heptodes/zebraix/doc/src/background/RatQuad.md

 and the point $(0,1)$ is transformed to
 $p_a+p_s$\label{figG}.](figs-ratquad/RatQuad-G.svg)

-The overall flow of the conversion from RQS to ellipse arc is as follows.
+The overall flow of the conversion from RQC to ellipse arc is as follows.

-1. First, balance the denominator of the RQS.
+1. First, balance the denominator of the RQC.
 2. Normalize by the sign of $w_A$.
-3. Shift the range of $t$ so that the RQS is over the range $[-1/2, 1/2]$.
+3. Shift the range of $t$ so that the RQC is over the range $[-1/2, 1/2]$.

 For these first $3$ steps let